 Fresh berries, grapes, clementines and figs

 Pate is another great match with a variety of cheeses.
 Whether it is a duck, mushroom, chicken or liver pate, they all work.
+You can usually find a nice pate at upscale grocery stores, Trader Joe and Whole Foods.

 If you’ve made some homemade crackers or bread go ahead and add them to the tray.
 Have fun when shopping for the items and pick what is within your budget and something you know the receiver will love.